skip to Main Content

 Education/Experience/License:

-• Library, customer service, or related work experience preferred.
+• Effective customer service experience preferred.

 • A valid driver’s license.